(Taken from albertanf.org)

 Chromosomes

-The part of the nucleus of a cell which contains the genes.
+The part of a cell’s nucleus that contains the genes.
 The nucleus of each body cell contains 23 pairs of chromosomes.
 NF1 is caused by a change in a gene on Chromosome 17.
 NF2 is caused by a change in a gene on chromosome 22.

 Dermal